ustaxcourt/ef-cms/docs/entities/Case.md

 ### irsNoticeDate

-Last date that the Petitioner is allowed to file before.
+Last date that the petitioner is allowed to file before.

 > `date` | optional